Abdul-Andha/GPTalk/readme.md

 2. [Schema](#Schema)

 ## Overview
-### Description
+### App Description
-GPTalk is a messaging app that allows the user to converse with ChatGPT in the middle of their conversations utilizing the OpenAI API.
+GPTalk is an iOS text messaging app that allows the user to converse with GPT-4 in the middle of their conversations utilizing the OpenAI API.

 ### App Evaluation